elastic/rally-tracks/dense_vector/README.md

 The dataset contains 10 million vectors with 96 dimensions.
 It is based on the Yandex DEEP1B image dataset, which can be downloaded here: https://big-ann-benchmarks.com/.
 The dataset is created from the first 10 million vectors of the "sample data" file called learn.350M.fbin.
+The search operations use vectors from the "query data" file query.public.10K.fbin.

 To generate the JSON dataset run this command: